Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Spiritually cleansing a house or place of business is created through prayer and ritual.
 If we have a space that can be set apart as a spiritual sanctuary, do so.
 If not, a corner of a room will do.
 But best of all, make all our homes, shops, and offices a protected and blessed space.

-The practice of spiritually cleansing a location using housekeeping operations such as sweeping, mopping, or scrubbing has been a part of Hoodoo tradition for a very long time, dating back from the reconstruction era where African-American women with few other job opportunities, and a history of slavery combined with a culture of servitude embodied in the Southern United States 'Mammy' stereotype, dominated the domestic occupation.
+The practice of spiritually cleansing a location using housekeeping operations such as sweeping, mopping, or scrubbing has been a part of Hoodoo tradition for a very long time, dating back from the reconstruction era when African-American women with few other job opportunities, and a history of slavery combined with a culture of servitude embodied in the Southern United States 'Mammy' stereotype, dominated the domestic occupation.

 Mama Mollie, born in Africa, was transported into slavery, sold to the Partridge family of South Carolina, and came to Jefferson County, Florida, with John and Eliza Partridge.
-A family member described her as a loyal, thoughtful and caring servant and said they loved her as their second mother
+A family member described her as a loyal, thoughtful, and caring servant and said they loved her as their second mother

 So, where do we start?